LardoBoffin/AdventureLanguage/README.md

 11) Implement a process to remove spaces from the tokenised BBC BASIC file (based on a switch).
 This currently removes about 900 bytes from the Banzai adventure.

+12) Implement a process to rename all PROC and FNs to a single character where possible.

 I have a number of immediate plans for the game engine and compiler (in no specific order):

 1) Include wandering monsters / NPCs.